-For example, women pay more for annuities because they have longer life expectancy, which means that the insurance company will pay more over time to women.
+For example, women pay more for annuities because they have a longer life expectancy, which means that the insurance company will pay more over time to women.
 Similarly, an annuity that starts issuing monthly income in your 80s costs less than a similar one that begins in your 70s because chances are the insurance company will pay fewer dollars over your lifetime.

 Here are some pricing factors that aren’t controlled simply:

 - state of residence

 - date of birth (age)

 Here are elements that can be specified or controlled:

 - age at which you’ll start receiving income

 - time between now and when periodic payments begin

 - if married, whether both spouses receive lifetime income

 - contributions (annuity purchase amounts)